Kaishiyoku/crystal-rss-revolved/README.md

 * you can mark articles as read
 * read articles are being deleted automatically after a while
 * the website is fully responsive and mobile-friendly
-* Crystal RSS offers an API, the documentation can be found here: https://crystal-rss.de/docs/

 # Screenshots